 Are Dental Implants Safe?

 Dental implant surgery should be performed by an OMS, the surgical specialist of the dental profession.
-OMSs are the most qualified because of their ability to perform sedation and their extensive knowledge of the face, mouth and jaw.
-The risks of this outpatient surgery are minimal for a procedure that can greatly improve a patient’s overall oral health.
-Those interested in dental implants should first be evaluated by an oral surgeon to determine if they are good candidates for the procedure.
-Typically, patients who are able to have routine dental work are viable candidates for implants.
-When performed by an OMS, dental implants have an overall success rate of about 95 percent, and they function very similarly to normal teeth.
+OMSs are extensively trained in the surgical placement of dental implants, and have extensive knowledge of the face, mouth and jaws.
+The risks of this outpatient surgery are minimal for a procedure that can greatly improve a patient’s overall oral health, and are usually outweighed by the benefits.
+Those interested in dental implants should first be evaluated by an oral surgeon to determine if they are good candidates for the procedure, and to discuss their specific needs, benefits and risks.
+When performed by an OMS, dental implants have an overall success rate of about 95 percent.

 Benefits of Dental Implants

 For many patients, the primary benefit of dental implants is a cosmetic one: replacing missing teeth.
-Being able to have a uniform smile might point patients toward dental implants, but there are a number of health and life benefits as well:
+There are a number of health and life benefits as well:

 - Dental implants fuse to the jawbone to provide the stability of a natural tooth and reduce the risk of bone loss.